-A Notice of District Election is sent from the Kern County Elections office.
-Anyone seeking office of a Board member may go to the elections office website and take advantage of the candidate application process.
+Anyone seeking the office of a Board member may go to the elections office website and take advantage of the candidate application process.
 There, a candidate may complete their candidate information page and, if desired, input their candidate statement.
 The candidate must still come into the office (1115 Truxtun Avenue, 1st and 2nd Floor, Bakersfield, CA) to complete the filing to become a candidate.
+Declarations of Candidacy for eligible candidates desiring to file for any of the elective offices may be obtained from the Elections Office and filed in person.

 Each candidate for nonpartisan elective office may prepare a Candidate’s Statement pursuant to Section 13307 of the Elections Code.
 Such statements may include the name, age, and occupation of the candidate and a brief description of no more than 200 words of the candidate’s education and qualifications expressed by the candidate.
 Each statement shall be included in the Sample Ballot, which is mailed to each voter.